-This year, expect immersive palettes, artisanal textures, and classic comebacks to take over 2019 and beyond.
+This year, expect immersive palettes, artisanal textures, and classic comebacks to take over 2019's top tile trends.
 Our creative director, Jamie Chappell, is sharing her top five tile trends on the blog today, but if you want even more tile inspiration for the new year, check out our Pinterest Board.

 1. Monochromatic Palettes

 We’re noticing a shift back towards more neutral palettes in 2019 but when people do invest in color they’re investing big.
 We’re finding statement colors that go all the way.
 You might see a wall color show up on a cabinet or vanity and then carry over to the tile or moldings in the room.
 Materials on their own are asked to play a back seat to an emotion that the design evokes.